EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ## User account

-Now lets create some user accounts.
+Now let's create some user accounts.

 To create a new account on your single-node testnet, use [cleos create account](https://developers.eos.io/eosio-cleos/reference#cleos-create-account) as demonstrated below.
 Replace *PUBLICKEY* with the key starting with *EOS* that you saved in the previous step.